CloudNativeSDWAN/cnwan-operator/code-of-conduct.md

 # Contributing

-Thank you for your interest in contributing to CNWAN Operator.
+Thank you for your interest in contributing to CN-WAN Operator.
 Please make sure you read the full code of conduct before making any contribution.